unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 ## Next Steps ##

-For a detailed description of the prerequisites and installation procedures for Aperture Tiles, see the [Installation](../installation/) topic.
+For information on the structure of tile pyramids and the processes required to create them, see the [Understanding the Tile Pyramid](../tile-pyramid/) topic.